Fabula Nova Crystallis Final Fantasy: Development

 Final Fantasy XIII began development in February 2004.
 It began as a title for the PlayStation 2 under the codename "Colors World", but was moved onto PlayStation 3 after the positively received Crystal Tools engine demo in 2005 and the delayed release of Final Fantasy XII.
 The original titles in the series were Final Fantasy XIII and Versus XIII.
 Agito XIII was created later, when Tabata was looking for a new project after finishing Before Crisis: Final Fantasy VII.
 Originally titled Fabula Nova Crystallis Final Fantasy XIII, the project and original three titles were announced at E3 2006.
 Final Fantasy XIII and Versus XIII were intended to form the core of the series, with future games being a "facet" of XIII.
 Agito XIII and Versus XIII both began production in 2006.
 The subseries' title changed in 2011 when the "XIII" numeral was dropped as it "would have been an issue" following the rebranding of Agito XIII to Type-0.

 XIII was developed by team members who had worked on Final Fantasy VII, VIII, X and X-2.
-It was first announced as a PS3 exclusive.
-Late in its development, Final Fantasy XIII changed from being a console exclusive when an Xbox 360 version was announced, significantly delaying its release.
+It was first announced as a PS3 exclusive; late in its development, an Xbox 360 version was announced, significantly delaying its release.
 After the release of Final Fantasy XIII, the creators wanted to expand on the game's setting and tell more stories about the characters, so XIII-2 and Lightning Returns were developed.
 For these games, Japanese developer tri-Ace was brought in to help with the games' design and graphics.
 The three games and their respective tie-in media were referred to as the "Lightning Saga" by Square Enix staff after the games' central character.
 A port for Microsoft Windows was considered, but not followed up due to platform-specific concerns and the company's view of the video game market.
 Later, Final Fantasy XIII and its sequels would receive PC ports through Steam.
 While there was speculation that Fabula Nova Crystallis would end with Lightning Returns, Kitase repeatedly said there was still room for further titles beyond the XIII universe.